marketneutral/alphatools/README.md

         v12 = np.where(v2, v3, v11)
         out[:] = v12[-1]
 ```

+There is no compile-time optimization of the AST at all here!
+What is happening is that the compiler walks down the AST and converts each node into a Python equivalent (`numpy`, `bottleneck`, and/or `pandas`) expression, keeping track of the call stack so that future references to prior calculations are correct.
+The resulting Python code is in the style of "three-address code".
+There is of course plenty of optimization which can be done.

 Note that there is no reference implementation of the expression-style alpha syntax to test against and that there are many specific details lacking the paper.
 As such, this implementation makes some assumptions where necessary (as a simple example, the paper does not specify if `rank` is ascending or descending, however, it obviously should be ascending as a larger raw value should produce a larger numberical rank to keep the alpha vector *directly* proportional).
 This is experimental and I have created only a handful of tests.